ryanpfalz/azure-devops-terraform-multitenant/README.md

 - The steps in the pipeline are as follows:
   1. Read the contents of the `serviceConnectionTemplates` directory and generate a matrix of jobs, one per service connection configuration file.
   2. Execute the template pipeline for each service connection configuration file, passing the filename as a parameter.
+- Note that the `infra` directory contains a simple Terraform configuration that creates a resource group.
+This is a simple example and should be modified to reflect your actual infrastructure requirements.

 ### Additional notes

+#### Parallel execution

 - The matrix execution strategy can be [configured to run jobs in parallel](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/jobs-job-strategy?view=azure-pipelines#strategy-parallel), which can be useful for speeding up the execution pipeline runtime.
 - Additional information about running jobs in parallel can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#what-is-a-parallel-job).

+#### Why can't I use a single pipeline?

+- TODO

 ## Potential Use Cases